cpsamtec/virtuin/docs/documentation.md

 You will want to store any credentials for services your tasks will use in the collection.env.

-__VIRT_COLLECTION_ENV_PATH__ will be exposed to your docker environment set to the path of your collection.env file.
-During development you can set it on your system, however it is recommended to store the paths to your collection.env files in the __stationCollectionEnvPaths__ of your collection.yml.
+__VIRT_COLLECTION_ENV_PATH__ will be exposed to your docker environment if it is set.
+It will be set to the directory of the station's collection.env, if it is required.
+ This can be set globally on the station, however it is recommended to store the path in the __stationCollectionEnvPaths__ of the collection.yml.

 Virtuin variables in collection.env
 - VIRT_DOCKER_HOST - Tells Virtuin how to access your desired Docker server.